uiceds/cee-492-term-project-fall-2022-team-rocket/manuscript.md

 ### Preliminary Analysis

-<div style="text-align: justify">The dataset consists of 16,384 GPR scans that were taken at different locations along the bridge.
+<div style="text-align: justify">The dataset consists of 16,384 GPR scans taken at different locations along the bridge.
 Each scan has a total of 512 points representing a scan time of 12 ns.
-The scans are categorized into three main classes: Class 1 – no delamination, class 2 – delamination above the top rebar, and class 3 – delamination below the top rebar, representing 8427, 6812, and 1144 scans, respectively, as shown in Table 1.
+The scans are categorized into class 1 – no delamination, class 2 – delamination above the top rebar, and class 3 – delamination below the top rebar, representing 8427, 6812, and 1144 scans, respectively, as shown in Table 1.
 Other properties of the GPR scans are summarized in Table 2. </div>

 <div style="text-align: center">**Table 1.
 Summary of classes/labels of the dataset**</div>